Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 For an extensive analysis of the DIKW pyramid please see: [The wisdom hierarchy: representations of the DIKW hierarchy- Jennifer Rowley Bangor Business School, University of Wales, Bangor, UK](https://www.academia.edu/38656728/The_wisdom_hierarchy_representations_of_the_DIKW_hierarchy) This paper revisits the Data–information–knowledge–wisdom (DIKW) hierarchy by examining the articulation of the hierarchy in a number of widely read textbooks, and analysing their statements about the nature of data, information, knowledge, and wisdom

-This seems like a good start, lets continue this journey by considering who is doing these activities.
+The DIKW model gives us a structure for understanding knowledge, but it raises an important question: who is doing these activities of transforming data into wisdom?
+In software development, we have a specific term for these people: **Knowledge Workers**.

-## Knowledge Workers
+### Knowledge Workers

 People who create software systems are knowledge workers.